o2r-project/api/docs/job.md

 __Stability:__ 0 - subject to changes

 Lists jobs.
 Will return up to 100 results by default.
 For pagination purposes, URLs for previous and next results are provided if applicable.
-Results can be filtered by one or more related `compendium_id`.
+Results will be sorted by descending date and can be filtered by one or more related `compendium_id` as well as by `state`.
+Additionally results can be provided as a list of strings or as objects with added `fields`.

-`curl -F compendium_id=$ID https://…/api/v1/job?limit=100&start=2&compendium_id=$ID`
+`curl -F compendium_id=$ID https://…/api/v1/job?limit=100&start=2&compendium_id=$ID&state=success&fields=state`

-`GET /api/v1/job?limit=100&start=2&compendium_id=a4Dnm`
+`GET /api/v1/job?limit=100&start=2&compendium_id=a4Dnm&state=success`

 ```json
 200 OK